This topic describes how to:

 Events

-If you have similar visitor counts but different conversion counts for an event, you will want to look closely at the event on each platform.
-Two similarly named events are not necessarily tracking the exact same action taken by visitors.
+If you have similar visitor counts but different conversion counts for an event, look closely at the event on each platform.
+Two similarly named events are not necessarily tracking the same action visitors took.

 Check with your engineers to see how each event is being tracked.
 Make sure your events track the same things the same way.
-If they don’t, you will have dissimilar data.
+If they do not, you will have dissimilar data.

 Audience